 F Conversion NIF2ITS (Non-Normative)

-The following algoritm relies on Example 26.
+The following algorithm relies on Example 26.
 It is assumed that the example has been converted to NIF, leading to the output exemplified for the ITS2NIF conversion algorithm.

-As a natural language processing (NLP) tool, we choose DBpedia Spotlight.
-For this example let's assume DBpedia Spotlight linked "Ireland" to DBpedia:
+This example uses DBpedia Spotlight as an example natural language processing (NLP) tool.
+In it, DBpedia Spotlight linked "Ireland" to DBpedia:

 <http://example.com/exampledoc.html#char=21,28>